 "How long have you been here?"
 The waterbender asked, petting the lemur.

 "Two days."
 I said.
 After that Sokka demanded me to tell him where I found food.
 I told him to say please, and then I would tell him.
+The blue eyed boy was stubborn, and I smiled mockingly when he finally said the magic word.
 When he finally came back, it was with fruit, and a dead animal.
 The girl, Katara, set up a fire, and I stood there like a stranger unsure of what to do, but after a while they told me to sit down.
 The whole time I made sure I was away from the huge bison.
 They told me everything about themselves, even when Sokka protested.
 That Aang was the Avatar, and that they were going to go to the North Pole, but the banished Prince Zuko was chasing them.
 I sat there and listened.
 Then they started asking me questions.

 "How did you get here?"
 Aang asked.

 "From an old passage," I told him.